pixmama/ngx-light-color-picker/README.md

 # Angular Light Color Picker

-Angular 2 Color Picker Directive/Component with no dependencies required.
+Angular 7 Color Picker Component with no dependencies required.
-This is a Color Picker Directive/Component for Angular 2.
+This is a Color Picker Component for Angular 7.

 ## Installation

-`npm i angular-light-color-picker`
+`npm i @pixmama/ngx-light-color-picker`

 ## Usage